owenrumney/gtail/docs/services/cloudbuild/cloudbuild.md

 -h, --help   help for latest

 Global Flags:
       --build-id string       The cloud build ID
   -d, --debug                 Enable debug logging
   -o, --output string         The output format either json or a template string -p, --project string        The GCP project ID
--r, --region string         The GCP region (default "us-central1") --severity strings      The severity of logs to include --trigger-name string   The name of the cloud build trigger to use
+  -r, --region string         The GCP region (default "us-central1")
+      --severity strings      The severity of logs to include -t, --trigger-name string   The name of the cloud build trigger to use
 ```